-You are visiting this website because you would like to improve your English or Dutch.
+You’re visiting this website because you’d like to learn English or Dutch.
 The tricky thing though is knowing your level.
-If you are completely new to the language there is not much point filling in this checklist.
+If you’re completely new to the language there is no need to fill in this checklist.
 However, it does give you an idea of what level you might want to achieve.

 So, either way, feel free to use this checklist.
 Once you have ticked the boxes you will know your level approximately.
 That outcome is shared with me, making it easy to place you in a course at the appropriate level.